 DIYgenomics ... crowdsourced health research studies

-through crowdsourced health studies and apps.
+through crowdsourced health initiatives.

 Several DIYgenomics crowdsourced research studies are currently in process, particularly for vitamin deficiency, aging, and mental performance.
 The generalized hypothesis is that one or more genetic polymorphisms (mutations) may result in out-of-bounds phenotypic biomarker conditions (for example, low Vitamin D blood levels), and that personalized intervention may improve this.
 Studies are run on automated health collaboration platforms like Genomera.